We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• Indecently simple to learn and play
+• Simple to learn and play

-• Jokey, memey art style will please millennials
+• Jokey, memey art style

 Reasons to avoid

-• Deliberately very random chance driven
+• Very random chance driven

 Ever wished Russian Roulette was a little more family friendly?
 Alright, maybe Exploding Kittens is still a pretty grim mental picture – but at least it’s the kittens exploding, not you.
 The brainchild of Matthew Inman, creator of webcomic The Oatmeal, this bestselling card game is a direct translation of the comic’s irreverent humor; but it’s still cracking fun even if the jokes aren’t your cup of tea.